microchip-pic-avr-examples/pic18f56q71-opamp-metal-detector-mplab-mcc/README.md

 ##  How to Program the Curiosity Nano Board

-This chapter demonstrates how to use the MPLAB® X IDE to program a PIC® device with an Example_Project.X.
+This chapter demonstrates how to use the MPLAB X IDE to program a PIC® device with an Example_Project.X.
 This is applicable to other projects.

 1. Connect the board to the PC.

-2. Open the Example_Project.X project in MPLAB® X IDE.
+2. Open the Example_Project.X project in MPLAB X IDE.

 3. Set the Example_Project.X project as main project.
     <br>Right click the project in the **Projects** tab and click **Set as Main Project**.